-In this episode of Trial Lawyer Nation, Michael Cowen sits down with his in-house Director of Marketing and Business Development, Delisi Friday, for another Table Talk episode.
+In this Trial Lawyer Nation podcast, Michael Cowen sits down with his in-house Director of Marketing and Business Development, Delisi Friday, for another Table Talk episode.
 This show focuses specifically on an inside look at what they’re doing to market their law firm, why it’s important to analyze their efforts every year, and how they determine when to pivot on specific marketing strategies.

 Delisi starts the conversation describing why an annual review of their firm’s marketing is imperative and how it gives them a chance to see what’s working and what’s not.
 It also allows their team to see things early enough to allow for them to pivot in order to make something work better.
 Michael adds that they have also been known to double down on what’s working, in order to accelerate their success in receiving more cases.
 Although, the “sunk cost fallacy” occasionally gets in the way of making changes once you’ve put time, and money into an effort and continue with it even though (if it’s not working) you might be better off spending your time on something else.
 He uses their firm magazine as an example of this.
 “People tell us that it’s great branding all the time, but it doesn’t bring in big cases” Michael states.
 They detail how this marketing strategy costs $5,000 every month in printing and mailing, not to mention the time (another associated cost) spent on writing and designing.
 Which is why Michael states the money on this strategy can be much better, and successfully, spent in other ways benefitting their top referral attorneys.
 He also suggests that sometimes you need to try 10 things to find the 1 or 2 things that do work for your firm.
 “We gave it a good shot,” Delisi concludes.